SmartlyDressedGames/Unturned-Docs/items/vehicle-repair-tool-asset.rst

 Vehicle Repair Tool Assets
 ==========================

-Vehicle repair tools (localized as "tools") are useables for replacing vehicle batteries.
+Vehicle repair tools (localized as "tools") are created from the ItemVehicleRepairTool class.
+They are useables for replacing vehicle batteries.

 This inherits the :ref:`ToolAsset <doc_item_asset_tool>` class.